thevahidal/awesome/README.md

-# awesome-random-stuff
+# Awesome
-Welcome to "awesome-random-stuff"!
 This repository is a curated list of repositories that I find truly awesome during my GitHub exploration.
 It serves as a collection of valuable resources across various topics and categories.